DebalB/Python_public/FCNN_for_classification_PyTorch/Readme.md

 And it can also be used to obtain a fairly accurate bounding box of the predicted object.

-The file `ReceptiveFieldBackpropagation.py` uses the **Resnet18-FCNN** model from above to compute the receptive field of the pixel corresponding to the predicted class in the final CNN layer.
+The file `ReceptiveFieldBackpropagation.py` uses the **Resnet18-FCNN** model from above and the backpropagation algorithm to compute the receptive field of the pixel corresponding to the predicted class in the final CNN layer.